-enter Phil Coates and Katie Laidlaw, the dynamic duo who make it easier for people in the greater St. John’s metro area to take care of the planet.
-Phil and Katie launched Island Compost in July of 2015.
-Island Compost is a weekly compost pick-up service. for $20 per month, they provide new customers with a nice big white bucket to keep in the kitchen and fill with organic waste – peelings, table scraps, kitchen paper and so on.
+Enter Phil Coates!
+He makes it easy for people in the greater St. John’s metro area to take care of the planet.
+Island Compost launched in July of 2015.
+Island Compost is a weekly compost pick-up service.
+For a monthly fee, they provide new customers with a nice big white bucket to keep in the kitchen and fill with organic waste – peelings, table scraps, kitchen paper and so on.